 Healthcare cost-containment pressures have never been greater.
 To help providers cope, Navigant1 designs, develops, and implements integrated, patient-centered solutions for sustained improvements in revenue cycle performance.
-We collaborate with hospitals, health systems and physician practices to provide comprehensive revenue cycle management solutions, tailored to the needs of each client.
+Navigant revenue cycle consultants collaborate with hospitals, health systems and physician practices to provide comprehensive revenue cycle management solutions, tailored to the needs of each client.

-As a leading comprehensive revenue cycle management solutions provider, Navigant is recognized with industry accolades such as the 2017 and 2018 KLAS Category Leader Award for revenue cycle outsourcing, as well as the 2015/2016, 2013, and 2012 Best in KLAS Award for extended business office services.
-Navigant is also one of only five firms recognized as MAP Keys Compliant by the Healthcare Financial Management Association.
+As a leading comprehensive revenue cycle management solutions provider, Navigant is recognized with industry accolades such as the 2018 and 2017 KLAS Category Leader Award for revenue cycle outsourcing, as well as the 2015/2016, 2013, and 2012 Best in KLAS Award for extended business office services.
+Navigant is also the only vendor recognized as MAP Keys Compliant by the Healthcare Financial Management Association (HFMA), allowing you to track, compare, and evaluate our performance against the MAP Keys industry standards.
+Navigant’s CareClarity® service offering powers HFMA’s MAP App, web-based revenue cycle business analytics benchmarking application.
+The CareClarity® solution collects and analyzes data from healthcare organizations to help drive business decision making.

 Our revenue cycle outsourcing includes comprehensive revenue cycle management (CRCM), as well as, several modular services we can deploy independently based on client interest and need.
 Our end-to-end revenue cycle solution addresses front-end, mid-revenue cycle, and back-end functions that holistically secure revenue that might otherwise be lost.
 We tailor our offerings to the client’s needs and provide highly-trained staff that employ the best in class technologies and optimize process flows to ensure the most efficient and effective reimbursement capture as well as the patient experience.
 Like our comprehensive solution, our modular offerings address all phases of the revenue cycle with an emphasis on coding and insurance follow-up.
 Based on client need and interest we also offer the following as modular solutions: